sw-song/TIL/SQL/.ipynb_checkpoints/double_table-checkpoint.md

-## leet Code | 181.
+## leet code | 181.
 Employees Earning More Than Their Managers

 The Employee table holds all employees including their managers.
 Every employee has an Id, and there is also a column for the manager Id.